thi-ng/umbrella/packages/meta-css/README.md

 from multiple input files.
 The resulting CSS will only contain referenced rules and can be generated in minified or pretty printed formats (it's also possible to force include CSS classes which are otherwise unreferenced, using the `--force` CLI arg).
-Additionally, multiple .meta files can be watched and will be merged, existing CSS files can be included (prepended) in the bundled outout
+Additionally, multiple .meta files can be watched for changes, their definitions will be merged, and existing CSS files can be included (prepended) in the bundled outout too.

 ```text
 metacss convert --help